-- 1. With trailer on fairly level ground measure from ground to bottom of frame, front and rear. - 2.
-Adjust front jack until measurements are equal. - 3.
-Now measure from ground to the inside top of ball coupler.
+1. With trailer on fairly level ground measure from ground to bottom of frame, front and rear.

+3. Now measure from ground to the inside top of ball coupler.
 This figure is the hitch height.
 The hitch ball is then usually set 1⁄2" to 1" higher, according to the spring weight of your tow vehicle, to allow for it to settle when the trailer is hitched up.